 Madison, WI 53707-7851

 In order to conduct its review, the Client Rights Office will request a copy of the study Protocol Manual, the IRB application, and the informed consent document.
 The study will be asked to provide written assurances that it conforms to the relevant state and federal rules, including whether it has received a Federalwide Assurance from the U.S. Department of Health and Human Services.

 Client Rights Office staff will complete an initial review to determine whether study requires DHS approval.
 If the study requires DHS approval, the study will be reviewed in terms of the above criteria, and any concerns will be identified and brought to the attention of the study.

 Once any identified concerns are addressed, and the study has been approved by its Institutional Review Board, Clients Rights Office staff will make a recommendation for DHS approval to the Administrator of the Division of Public Health, who makes the final determination regarding DHS approval of the research.

 The state laws and rules on research approval and a digest of prior approval decisions can be found here.

-Review time: The statutes do not place time limits on DHS for completing the approval process.
-However, after CRO receives all of the information described above, the initial review can usually be completed within approximately 30 days.
-This time may vary if any additional information is required or if any concerns arise during the process and need to be addressed.
+The statutes do not place time limits on DHS for completing the approval process.
+However, after Client Rights Office receives all of the information described above, the initial review can usually be completed within approximately 30 days.
+The time frame for the Client Rights Office's recommendation, and final DHS approval, will vary depending on whether additional information is required, or if any concerns arise during the process and need to be addressed.